What is the difference between a biorhythm, a circadian rhythm and a body clock?

 A change in the environmental light-dark cycles can speed up, slow down, or reset circadian rhythms.
 This is why jet lag confuses our bodies.
 Symptoms of jet lag should only last a few days and can include headaches, lethargy, irritability and reduced cognitive function.

 Shift workers can experience a similar problem because the daily cues for the circadian rhythm do not match up with when a person is asleep and awake.
-This may lead to issues with sleep or other aspects of the worker’s health.
+This may lead to issues with sleep or other aspects of the person’s health.

 What can you do to preserve your circadian rhythm?